Ryan Alexander Bloom: Early life

 Ryan grew up in a military family, his father Eric serving as a Lieutenant Colonel in the United States Marine Corps.
 He attended Crested Butte Community School in Crested Butte, Colorado for high school and participated in soccer and Track and field.
 In 2002, Ryan was named All-State Honorable Mention in soccer and finished 6th at the state championship track meet in the pole vault.
-As of 2003, he held 7 school records in track and field (100m, 200m, Long Jump, Triple Jump, Pole Vault, 4x100, 4x200), all of which have since been broken except for the pole vault.
 Ryan graduated from the University of Colorado at Boulder with a degree in music.